michaelusher/HWIDChecker/README.md

 # HWIDChecker

-HWIDChecker checks for the HWID of some of the computer's components.
+HWIDChecker has been developed to retrieve the Hardwaed ID of the computer it runs on.
+Moreover, this program may be used to retrieve the needed Hardware ID to modifty and run CS-GO-External.